Skip to main content

 4% of gross wages — you pay more for less

-Rates per IBEW Local 1 and AEC of St. Louis wage schedules, effective August 1, 2025.
+Total package = wage + all employer fringe contributions and wage-deducted items (Vacation, Holiday, etc.) per the published wage schedules: IBEW Local 1 effective May 31, 2026 ($88.23/hr) and Carpenters Local 57 / AEC of St. Louis effective August 1, 2025.
 Annual figures based on 1,800 hours.

 Wages